 What the research says about expat mental health

-A third finding, from research on re-entry and trailing partners, is that expats tend to underreport distress for a long time before seeking help, partly because of the pressure to have made the right decision and partly because local social networks are thin enough that no one outside the marriage notices what is happening.
+One more finding matters for timing, and it shows up most clearly among trailing partners.
+Expats tend to underreport distress for a long time before they ask for help, partly because of the pressure to have made the right decision and partly because the local network is thin enough that no one outside the marriage notices what is happening.
 By the time people reach out, the patterns are usually months or years into calcification.
-This is the argument for starting therapy earlier rather than waiting until something breaks.
+That is the argument for starting earlier rather than waiting until something breaks.

 Related reading